1. Location & Getting There

 Are there refreshment stops or water points along the trail?

-Are vegan or vegetarian snack options available?
+Are vegan or vegetarian snack options available for the hiking packages?

-Yes, in most accommodations upon request.
+Yes, most accommodations offer vegetarian or vegan options on request.

 4. Accommodation & Food